Differential graded Brauer groups over dg-rings: Defining dg-Brauer groups

 is an isomorphism.

 Similarly a graded-Azuyama algebra is a graded algebra $A$ which is faithfully projective over $K=Z_{gr}(A)$ and such that the map

 is an isomorphism.
 Note that we use Koszul signs in order to be able to cope with the various signs appearing in the construction of dg-algebras.
+In particular, we shall need to assume that the base ring $R$ is graded-commutative.
 By \cite[Proposition III.4.1]{caenepeelvanoystaeyen} we see that a graded algebra $A$ over a commutative $R$ is graded-Azumaya if and only if $A$ is Azumaya.

 \begin{Def}